 2. The Guinea Pig Is Feeling Pain

 Another reason that we may immediately consider is – pain.
 The instant reaction of a guinea pig to pain is, of course, aggression and biting.
-The little guy might have a bruise or some strains that will hurt once you try to handle it.
+The guinea pig might have a bruise or some strains that will hurt once you try to handle it.
 Moreover, sick or extremely tired guinea pigs might have their whole body aching.
 That’s certainly not the best time to try and cuddle with your beloved pet.